 Pickleball Paddle Buying Guide

 At ONIX Pickleball, we offer pickleball paddles for every level of player from our top-of-the-line performance paddles to our aspiring intermediate player paddles, to starting out recreational paddles.
-Each paddle is unique and different, and we’ll break down each type, core, face, size, and weight in an easy to follow guide so you can make the best paddle decision proven to produce results.
+Each paddle is unique and different, and we’ll break down each type, core, face, size, and weight in an easy to follow guide so you can make the best pickleball paddle decision proven to produce results.

-Best Pickleball Paddle:
+Best Pickleball Paddle for Power:

 Best Pickleball Paddle Under $100